KatyaMy/Practical-exercises-Python/.github/ISSUE_TEMPLATE/US_1.md

 ---
-name: User Story
+name: User story - Shopping List
-description: Use this template to create a new user story
+about: A user story template for describing shopping list item features.
-title: "US_00.000 | Feature > Story title"
+title: ''
 labels: ["User story"]
-assignees: ["@me"]
+assignees: '@me'
 ---

 **As a** <role> **I want to** <goal> **so that** <benefit>